 There are close to 800,000 registered sex offenders in the United States.
-The federal law known as the Sex Offender Registration and Notification Act (SORNA) requires states to monitor and track offenders who are released into the community.
-It is a federal crime to knowingly fail to register with the state authority, or to fail to check-in with the state authority at the required times.
+The federal law is known as the Sex Offender Registration and Notification Act (SORNA).
+It requires states to monitor and track offenders who are released into the community.
+It is a federal crime to knowingly fail to register with the state authority or to fail to check-in with the state authority at the required times.

 Registered Offenders Must Abide by Certain Rules

 Each registered individual has to abide by a certain set of rules for a period ranging from five years to the rest of their life.
 Rules vary based on the severity of the offense and depending on the state where the offender resides.

 Under SORNA, there are three tiers of offenses.

 - Tier 1 offenses are basically people who are first-time offenders.
 These people must register for 15 years.

 - Tier 2 offenders include people who commit crimes such as offenses against minors and also sex trafficking.
 They must register for a period of 25 years.

 - Tier 3 is the most serious, as it involves the element of kidnapping, aggravated abuse and involves a minor.
 They must register for life.